pavitranew/session-7-rest-ang/README.md

 })
 ```

-And add the static directory for our assets to app.js:
+And the static directory for our assets to app.js:

 `app.use(express.static('static'))`